ashuklaa/FinGuardian/DOCUMENTATION.md

 - A structured system prompt enforcing numeric grounding  (see src/server/ai/getFinanceInsights.tsx)
 - Trend extraction using deterministic preprocessing for certain datapoints to allow for simultaneous visualization
 - Per-month contextual analysis
-- User conversational memory fed into each LLM request for better context and personalization.
+- User conversational memory fed into each LLM request for better context and personalization

 ---